-further Arab-Israeli economic cooperation by providing goods produced with certain levels of Israeli, Jordanian, Egyptian, or Palestinian content duty-free access to the U.S. market.
-(For further details on Jordanian-Israeli QIZs, see the following section on Congressional Interest in the Jordanian Economy.)
+levels of Israeli, Jordanian, Egyptian, or Palestinian content duty-free access to the U.S. market.
+(For further details on Jordanian-Israeli QIZs, see the following section on Congressional Interest in the Jordanian Economy and CRS Report RS20529, United States-Israel Free Trade Area: Jordanian-Israeli Qualifying Industrial Zones, by Joshua Ruebner, updated March 29, 2001.)
 Egypt has yet to express interest in participating in the QIZ program, probably because it entails a level of Arab-Israeli economic cooperation that Egypt would prefer to engage in only after the conclusion of a comprehensive regional peace.

-Although Egypt, for the time being, has decided not to participate in the QIZ program, some analysts have suggested Egypt as a potential candidate to be the United States' next free trade partner after Jordan.
+Although Egypt, for the time being, has decided not to participate in the QIZ program, some analysts have suggested Egypt as a potential candidate to be one of the United States' next free trade partners.
 Some Members of Congress have expressed interest in this idea as well.
 On August 4, 2000, 26 Senators sent President Clinton a letter urging him to negotiate an FTA with Egypt that would form the basis for a Middle East Free Trade Region that would include Israel, the West Bank and Gaza Strip, Jordan, and Egypt.
+On November 1, 2000, 45 Representatives sent President Clinton a similar letter.
 While the conclusion of FTAs with Jordan and Egypt could form the basis for a wider Middle East free trade region with the United States, negotiations for such an intra-regional zone would probably be politically unfeasible until a comprehensive regional peace is achieved.